whotwagner/domain_name_format_validator/README.md

 ------------

 This is a Ruby gem with no run-time dependencies on anything else.
-It's only been tested under Ruby 1.9.3, but it should be compatible with all versions of Ruby more recent than Ruby 1.8.6.
+It's only been tested under Ruby 3.0.0p0.

 Install
 -------